 Are you interested in the field of Education and how children learn?
-Perhaps in teaching history at secondary school or working with children and young people in an associated professional role?
+Do you want to teach history at secondary school or work with children and young people in an associated professional role?
 Our Education and History degree could be exactly what you’re looking for.

 Why study with us

-- You’ll have opportunities to undertake work placements in each of your three years and you’ll have the chance to undertake the Community History Project, which involves working to a project brief devised by a real client.
+- You’ll have opportunities to undertake work placements in each of your three years.
+You’ll have the chance to undertake the Community History Project, which involves working to a project brief devised by a real client.

 What you'll do

 - We’ll equip you with the skills and knowledge you need to teach with a high level of subject expertise.
 You’ll also develop vital skills in team-working and communication.

 - Opportunities for work placements in education at every stage of your degree.
 In Year 3 these will be in a historical setting – previous students have worked with Lancashire Archives, the People’s History Museum and the Lancashire Museum Service.